Manuscript Writing Rules

 c.
 Extended Abstract: There should be an extended abstract consisting of at least 300 and at most 500 words and mentioning the purpose, method, findings, and results of the work.
 Extended abstracts should be prepared in English for Turkish articles; and in Turkish for articles written in English and Arabic.
 Extended abstract should be added after the conclusion of the article, before reference list.

 d.
-Main Text: Manuscripts should not exceed 11000 (eleven thousand) words and book reviews should not exceed 1000 (thousand) words.
+Main Text: Manuscripts should not exceed 11000 (eleven thousand) words and book reviews should not exceed 2000 (two thousand) words.
 The parts that need to be emphasized in the text should be written in italic letters, not bold.

 e.
 Tables and Figures: Tables should have numbers and titles.
 The number of the table should be written at the top, left-justified and vertical, the title of the table should be written italic with the first letter of each word capitalized.
 Tables should be in the appropriate places in the text.
 The number and the title of the figures should be centered just below the figure.
 The figure number should be written italic, ends with period; and the figure name should be written vertically with just first letter capitalized.